‘Bold And The Beautiful’ Spoilers Video: Xander Overhears Everything!

 The promo starts off with the lie that is threatening to destroy Hope and Liam’s lives.
 It throws back to when Shauna Fulton (Denise Richards) first found out about the baby swap.

 “You stole her baby!”
-Shauna yelled at her daughter Flo Fulton (Katrina Bowden).
+Shauna yelled at her daughter, Flo Fulton (Katrina Bowden).
 Flo came clean and told her mother about her role in letting Hope believe that her baby was dead.
-B&B viewers know that Shauna, Flo, and Zoe Buckingham (Kiara Barnes) made a pact not to tell anyone the truth.
+B&B viewers know that Shauna, Flo and Zoe Buckingham (Kiara Barnes) made a pact not to tell anyone the truth.

 Liam & Hope’s Heartbreak On The Bold and the Beautiful